Ectopic pregnancy

 Surgery

 Ectopic pregnancy is a kind of early pregnancy loss.
-It is normal to feel grief, so remember that counselling services are available to support you.
+There is no 'right way' to feel about a pregnancy loss.
+It is normal to feel grief.
+Counselling services are available to support you.

 To find a psychologist near you, use the Healthdirect Service Finder tool.